Gamebook Tracker

 Play Together

 Play Together lets two or more users link their copies of a book so that all progress is shared in real time.
-While a party is active, any section mapped, run started, or choice recorded by one member instantly updates every other member's view.
+While a party is active, any section mapped, playthrough started, or choice recorded by one person instantly updates everyone else's view.

 Starting a party

 Open a book and click the Play Together button at the bottom of the screen.
-Enter the username of the person you want to invite and click Invite.
-They will receive an invite card at the top of their books library.
+Type the username of the person you want to invite and click Invite.
+They'll see an invite card at the top of their books list.

 As you type a username, a dropdown of matching users appears — click any entry to fill the field.
 You can invite multiple people one at a time.

-If an invite is pending (sent but not yet accepted), the dialog shows Invite pending — waiting for others to accept and a Cancel Invite button.
+If an invite is pending (sent but not yet accepted), the window shows Invite pending — waiting for others to accept and a Cancel Invite button.

 Accepting an invite

 When you have a pending invite, a green card appears above your books list.
 Click Accept to join.
-The book is added to your library with the inviter's current progress — all mapped sections, runs, notes, and priorities are copied over.
+The book is added to your library with the inviter's current progress — all mapped sections, playthroughs, notes, and priorities are copied over.
+If you were already tracking the book independently, your existing progress is replaced by the shared party version.
 Click Decline if you don't want to join.

 While playing together

 The Play Together button turns green and shows your party members' names.
-The book is fully synced: when anyone navigates a section, starts or completes a run, or maps new sections, everyone's graph updates automatically.
+The book is fully synced: when anyone navigates a section, starts or completes a playthrough, or maps new sections, everyone's map updates automatically.

 You can invite additional members at any time: click Play Together and use the Invite more form.